A gerbe-like construction in gauge theory: Introduction

 \subsection{Main results}

 We first state the main results.
-Here, we present one of the central results, and the remaining results are deferred to \cref{sec1-5:main thms}.
+Here, we present one of the central results, and the remaining results are deferred to \cref{sec2:main thms}.

 \begin{theorem} Let $X$ be a homotopy $K3$ surface and $B$ a CW complex.
-Consider
+Consider a smooth family of $X$

-a smooth family of $X$ associated to a principal $\Diffplus$-bundle $\mcalE \to B$.
+associated to a principal $\Diffplus$-bundle $\mcalE \to B$.
 Choose a continuous family of smooth Riemannian metrics on $\mbbX$.
 Fix an orientation on $\hplus{\mbbX}$.
 Then, we can construct a canonical spin structure on the vector bundle over $\mbbX$

 where

 denotes the tangent bundle along the fibers. \end{theorem}